Knowledge-Wisdom-Understanding/recon/README.md

 - This tool is intended for CTF's and can be fairly noisy.
 (Not the most stealth conscious tool...)
 - All tools in this project are compliant with the OSCP exam rules.
 - If Virtual Host Routing is detected, _Auto-Recon_ will add the host names to your /etc/hosts file and continue to enumerate the newly discovered host names.
-- DNS enumeration is nerfed to ignore .com .co .eu .uk .git domains etc... since this tool was designed for CTF's like hack the box.
-It will try to find most .htb and .local domains.
+- DNS enumeration is nerfed to ignore .com .co .eu .uk domains etc... since this tool was designed for CTF's like for instance, "hack the box".
+It will try to find most .htb domains.
 - This project use's various tools and chains them together as needed to enumerate a target based off nmap results.
 - Using python multiprocessing, services can be scanned quickly.